Button batteries

 Buy safe products

-- require a screwdriver to open the battery compartment
+- require a screwdriver or tool to open the battery compartment

 Button battery products should be robust enough to be dropped without breaking.